 Outreach

-Outreach expenses should start at the beginning and continue on with the life of the church.
-Outreach could be short-term and short-reaching, or long-term and long-reaching.
-Examples of outreach expenses are mission giving, community events, and community programs and services.
+Outreach expenses should start at the beginning and continue with the life of the church.
+They can be short-term and short-reaching expenses, or long-term and long-reaching expenses.
+Examples of outreach expenses are giving to missions, hosting community events, and providing community programs and services.
 Outreach is an ongoing cost.

 Operations

-You can find a helpful free budget tool, sample budgets and more tips at www.freechurchaccounting.com
+You can find a free, helpful budget tool, sample budgets and more tips at freechurchaccounting.com.

 The Start of Good Stewardship

 Once you create your budget, remember that good stewardship really starts with good accounting and internal controls.
-Set up an accounting software that is simple and easy to use and a protocol to control all money coming in and going out of the organization that has multiple financially-minded individuals reviewing the records.
-I recommend Aplos Software’s church accounting software, which is specifically designed with new churches in mind and includes a Budgeting app.
-Plus, Aplos offers new churches 6 months for free, so there is really no reason not to give it a try.
+Set up an accounting software that is easy to use, and a protocol to control all money coming in and going out of the organization, with multiple financially minded individuals reviewing the records.
+I recommend Aplos Software’s church accounting software, which is specifically designed with new churches in mind and includes a budgeting app.
+Plus, you can try it for free, so there is really no reason not to give it a shot.

 Remember, budgets help your leaders and members understand the vision and expectations.
 Plus, the transparency and accountability of good stewardship will improve the trust your membership has in the financial stability and integrity of the new church.